 The important thing to remember is that everything I have explained here is very technical.
 However, when you use a cryptocurrency wallet, the software does everything for you.
 It’s like using the internet to send an email!

-You don’t actually need to understand the technology that runs in the background, the likes of Gmail and Hotmail does everything for you regarding emails – just like a cryptocurrency wallet does regarding crypto transactions!
+You don’t actually need to understand the technology that runs in the background, the likes of Gmail and Hotmail do everything for you regarding emails – just like a cryptocurrency wallet does regarding crypto transactions!